tianshu-Michael-yu/tianshu-Michael-yu.github.io/_posts/2025-11-29-linear-attention.md

 This is the Kimi Delta Attention (KDA) presented in the KimiLinear paper.

+## Advanced TTT Variants

 We don't have restrict ourself to just using different loss functions.
 We can also experiment with different update rules.
 For example, in the Titans paper, the author add a momentum term to the SGD update rule.
 The Test-Time Training Done Right paper has explored the possibility of using Muon optimizer instead of SGD.

 So why is TTT such a powerful paradigm for constructing linear attentions?
 The core goal of linear attention is just to compress historical data to a fixed sized state.
 A model's parameter can be also viewed as a fixed sized state.
 This implies that training a model is not dissimilar to compressing training data to model weight.
 TTT uses this insight.
 More formally, if linear attention is a compression task, TTT views the model $f$ as the decoder of the compression task , the weights as the compressed data, the optimizer as the compression algorithm, and the loss function $\mathcal{L}$ as the compression quality metric.